-Quick action will help your child during a serious allergic reaction.
-Kind of like a fire drill, it's smart to occasionally review the instructions your doctor gave you and run through the steps you would take in an emergency.
+Quick action will help if your child has a serious allergic reaction (anaphylaxis).
+It's a good idea to occasionally review the instructions your doctor gave you about treating allergic reactions and run through the steps you would take in an emergency.

-Here's a checklist for any parent of a seriously allergic child:
+Here's a checklist for any parent of a child with a serious allergy:

-- If your doctor has prescribed an epinephrine injector for emergencies, make sure it is always with your child or with an adult who is in charge of your child: at school, at a birthday party, on vacation — everywhere.
-Work with the school to decide where the injector will be stored and how your child will get it quickly, if needed.
+- If your doctor prescribed epinephrine auto injectors for emergencies, make sure two of them are always with your child or with an adult who is caring for your child — at school, at a birthday party, on vacation.
+Always have two epinephrine auto injectors with you, in case one doesn't work or you need a second dose.
+Talk with the school about where they store epinephrine auto injectors and how your child can get them quickly, if needed.

-- Regularly practice how to use the epinephrine injector, so you don't forget.
-Are there caps to remove?
+- Practice how to use the epinephrine auto injector often.
+Are there caps to remove or twist?
 Which end rests on the skin?
-Where on the body is the injection site?
-How do you hold the syringe and release the medicine?
+Where on the body do you give the injection?
+How do you hold the injector?
 Ask for a demonstration at your doctor's office.
 Visit the manufacturer's website to get detailed instructions.
-Manufacturers also may supply a trainer syringe that is not loaded with epinephrine, so you can practice all the steps safely.
-If your child is in charge of carrying the injector, make sure he or she practices, too.
+Some manufacturers also may supply a trainer injector that has no epinephrine in it, so you can practice all the steps safely.
+As your child gets older, make sure they practice too.